 LSC(u)

-Figure 12: deaf in Old LSF, LIS, ASL, and LSC(u)
+Figure 12: deaf in Old LSF, LIS, ASL and LSC(u)

 Another example is fork.
-In Old LSF (fourchette, Lambert 1865: 78) and in ASL the hand moves from the palm of the nondominant hand to the mouth.
-In LSM the hand scoops off the nondominant palm and moves upward only to the level of below the throat.
+In Old LSF (fourchette, Lambert 1865: 78) and ASL, the hand moves from the palm of the nondominant hand to the mouth.
+In LSM, the hand scoops off the nondominant palm and moves upward only to the level of below the throat.
 It appears Location Undershoot has applied in LSM.

-Midsagittal Symmetry
+4.3.9 Midsagittal Symmetry

 Consider tournament (Figure 13).
-In Old LSF tournoi (Delaporte 2007: 592) the hands draw circles in out-of-phase symmetry across a horizontal plane in front of the speaker.
+In Old LSF tournoi (Delaporte 2007: 592), the hands draw circles in out-of-phase symmetry across a horizontal plane in front of the speaker.
 LSF maintains that plane of symmetry, but ASL has symmetry across the midsagittal plane.
 It appears that Midsagittal Symmetry has applied in ASL.